Przejdź do głównej sekcji strony

 Structure

 On 1 June 2024, the Book Institute began operating as a state culture institution, after the merger of the Book Institute and the Institute of Literature.
-The director was named Grzegorz Jankowicz, and the vice-directors became Agnieszka Rasińska-Bóbr, Marcin Hamkało and Marta Skibińska.
+The director was named Grzegorz Jankowicz (since 1.06.2024), and the vice-directors became Agnieszka Rasińska-Bóbr, Marcin Hamkało and Marta Skibińska.

 The previous directors were: Andrzej Nowakowski (2004–5), Magdalena Ślusarska (2005–8), Grzegorz Gauden (2008–16), Dariusz Jaworski (2016–24), Robert Kaźmierczak (in 2024, as a replacement).